 Investments.
 The FHLBanks classify investment securities as held-to-maturity, available-for-sale, or trading securities.
 The interest-rate and prepayment risks associated with these investment securities are managed through a combination of debt issuance and derivatives.
 An FHLBank may manage the prepayment and interest-rate risks by funding investment securities with consolidated obligations that have call features or by hedging the prepayment risk with caps or floors, callable swaps or swaptions.
 An FHLBank may manage prepayment and duration risk by funding investment securities with consolidated obligations that contain call features.
-An FHLBank may also manage the risk arising from changing market prices and volatility of investment securities by matching the cash outflow on the derivatives with the cash inflow on the investment securities.
-Derivatives held by an FHLBank that are associated with trading and held-to-maturity securities are designated as economic hedges and derivatives held by an FHLBank associated with available-for-sale securities may qualify as either a fair value hedge, economic hedge, or a cash flow hedge.
+An FHLBank may also manage the risk arising from changing market prices and volatility of investment securities by entering into economic derivatives that generally offset the changes in fair value of the securities.
+Derivatives held by an FHLBank that are associated with trading and held-to-maturity securities are designated as economic hedges and derivatives held by an FHLBank associated with available-for-sale securities may qualify as either a fair value hedge, an economic hedge, or a cash flow hedge.

 Advances.
-The FHLBanks offer a wide array of advance structures to meet members' funding needs.
-These advances may have maturities up to 30 years with variable or fixed rates and may include early termination features or options.
-The repricing characteristics and optionality embedded in certain advances may create interest-rate risk.
-An FHLBank may use derivatives to manage the repricing and/or option characteristics of advances in order to approximate more closely the characteristics of that FHLBank's funding liabilities.
-In general, whenever a member executes a fixed-rate advance or a variable-rate advance with embedded options, the FHLBank will simultaneously execute a derivative with terms that offset the terms and embedded options, if any, in the advance.
-For example, the FHLBank may hedge a fixed-rate advance with an interest-rate swap where the FHLBank pays a fixed-rate coupon and receives a variable-rate coupon, effectively converting the fixed-rate advance to a variable-rate advance.
+The FHLBanks offer a wide range of fixed- and variable-rate advance products with different maturities, interest rates, payment characteristics, and optionality.
+An FHLBank may use derivatives to manage the repricing and/or option characteristics of advances in order to more closely match the characteristics of that FHLBank's funding liabilities.
+In general, whenever a member executes a fixed-rate advance or a variable-rate advance with embedded options, the FHLBank may simultaneously execute a derivative with terms that offset the terms and embedded options, in the advance.
+For example, an FHLBank may hedge a fixed-rate advance with an interest-rate swap where the FHLBank pays a fixed-rate and receives a variable-rate, effectively converting the fixed-rate advance to a variable-rate advance.
 This type of hedge is typically treated as a fair value hedge.
+In addition, an FHLBank may hedge a callable, prepayable, convertible or putable advance by entering into a cancelable interest-rate swap.